JABS FAMILY BASEBALL CARDS

 Michael and David took over primary care of the ever growing collection upon Arthur’s retirement in the 1990s.
 They digitized the archived collection, continued to flip vintage cards for profit to acquire new additions and invested in supplies/storage solutions to preserve condition.
 The rise of the internet in the late 90s allowed them to expand their trading network on newly formed message boards and early auction sites like eBay.
 Huge modern stars of the steroid era like Ken Griffey Jr, Mark McGwire, and Sammy Sosa entered the Jabs world.

-Read also: VALUABLE BASEBALL CARDS FROM 1991
+Read also: SELLING BASEBALL CARDS IN TUCSON

 In the 2000s Michael’s son Joseph began seriously helping expand and care for the remarkable assortment of cardboard and paper.
 Joseph focused more energy on the business/investment side of things flipping and acquiring complete vintage and golden era sets that had continuously appreciated since the collecting boom of the 1950s.
 Social media platforms and specialized collecting apps have further expanded how the family connects with the hobby on a local and global scale.